 - During the initial load, don’t request images

-In contrary, lazy loaded images are not picked up by Google.
+On the contrary, lazy loaded images are not picked up by Google.
 Googlebot is a so-called lazy user.
 It doesn’t interact on the page.
 Therefore, content dependent on scrolling, clicking, or any other user interaction is unreachable for Google indexing.
 There’s a viable workaround to this issue.
 You can provide a link to the actual image using schema.org.
 Googlebot will follow this link and acquire the image.

 Image Edit Tools Overview

 This is a WebP encoder with a graphical interface.
-It’s very easy to use, just drag and drop your files and you’re ready to go.
+It’s very easy to use.
+Just drag and drop your files, and you’re ready to go.
 There’s also a tab with additional settings.
 You can chose lossless or lossy mode, compression quality, and some other useful tweaks.

 It allows to encode and decode WebP files, has a simple interface, conversion of multiple files is fast and simple, and it’s freeware.
 Here’s the download link.